The Oscars are changing, and Will Packer is the man behind the curtain

 “It’s a fantastic way to impact this industry,” Friday said.
 “Who thinks about the caterer?”

-The ceremony will also feature HBCU students as presenters, celebrating institutions like the one that nurtured Packer on a worldwide stage — and amid a rash of threats against dozens of the schools.
+The ceremony will also feature HBCU students as trophy presenters, celebrating institutions like the one that nurtured Packer on a worldwide stage — and amid a rash of threats against dozens of the schools.

 Packer’s tweaks also extend to arguably the most visible part of the ceremony: the return of a host for the first time since 2018.
 Regina Hall, Wanda Sykes and Amy Schumer will take on the job together.